PDF

 Case B

 In some circumstances, an engineer might be requested by one client to provide expert opinion against another client for whom the engineer had regularly provided services in the past.
-The dispute does not involve any services provided previously by the engineer, but is simply a case of one client retaining the engineer on a matter that involves another previous client on the other side.
+The dispute does not involve any services provided previously by the engineer, but is simply a case of one loyal client retaining the engineer on a matter that involves another loyal client on the other side.
 The engineer has no previous knowledge of the issue.
 Clearly, there is no conflict of interest in this example, but there is an important business decision for the engineer to deal with.
+Prudent registrants may decide to step away from this assignment.

 Case C

-This case illustrates a conflict of interest that might occur in circumstances involving a situation in which engineers are privy to privileged or confidential information.
+This case illustrates a conflict of interest that might occur in circumstances involving a situation in which practitioners are privy to privileged or confidential information.

 Engineering firm ABC is retained to investigate the collapse of a large warehouse on behalf of the contractor who constructed it.
 A senior engineer employed by ABC is assigned to this project to work closely with the contractor’s lawyer and chief engineer.
 The owners of the warehouse also retain an engineering expert through their lawyer.
 This engineer is employed by XYZ Engineering and works closely with the owner’s lawyer and building manager.